-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisites:

 Students should have prior knowledge on Fundamentals of power systems, electrical machines, and power electronics.

 - 1. To know the concept of Energy conservation. - 2.
 To understand the formulation of efficiency for various engineering systems. - 3.
 To explore the different ways to design various technologies for efficient engineering systems.